akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="1.07"></a>Sec.
 1.07 Return Instructions

-this has changed since the DPA project – we are now preferring email submission - FYI
+[This has changed since the DPA project – we are now preferring email submission - FYI]

 ***Email Submission***